MicrosoftDocs/windows-itpro-docs/windows/device-security/device-guard/deploy-code-integrity-policies-steps.md

 Before signing code integrity policies for the first time, be sure to enable rule options 9 (“Advanced Boot Options Menu”) and 10 (“Boot Audit on Failure”) to leave troubleshooting options available to administrators.
 To ensure that a rule option is enabled, you can run a command such as `Set-RuleOption -FilePath <PathAndFilename> -Option 9` even if you're not sure whether the option is already enabled—if so, the command has no effect.
 When validated and ready for enterprise deployment, you can remove these options.
 For more information about rule options, see [Code integrity policy rules](deploy-code-integrity-policies-policy-rules-and-file-rules.md#code-integrity-policy-rules) in "Deploy code integrity policies: policy rules and file rules."

+> [!Note]
-> **Note**&nbsp;&nbsp;Signing code integrity policies is the last step in a code integrity deployment.
+> Signing code integrity policies is the last step in a code integrity deployment.
 It is much more difficult to remove a signed code integrity policy than an unsigned one.
 Before you deploy a signed code integrity policy to deployed client computers, be sure to test its effect on a subset of computers.

 To sign a code integrity policy with SignTool.exe, you need the following components: